-5.3.12.0 Introduction
+6.3.12.0 Introduction

 The Resource Type [cmdhPolicy] represents a set of rules associated with a specific CSE that govern the behaviour of that CSE regarding rejecting, buffering and sending request or response messages via the Mcc reference point.
-See clause D.12 of oneM2M TS-0001 [Y.oneM2M.ARC] for a detailed high-level description of the overall structure of the [cmdhPolicy] resource, and clause D.12 of oneM2M TS-0004 [Y.oneM2M.SLCP] for details on the data types of the Resource attributes.
+See clause D.12 of oneM2M TS-0001 [ITU-T Y.oneM2M.ARC] for a detailed high-level description of the overall structure of the [cmdhPolicy] resource, and clause D.12 of oneM2M TS-0004 [ITU-T Y.oneM2M.SLCP] for details on the data types of the Resource attributes.

 Regardless of OMA DM 1.3 and OMA DM 2.0, this resource shall be mapped to M2M cmdhPolicies MO (MCMDHMO) (urn:oma:mo:ext-onem2m-mcmdhmo:1.0).
 The root node of the MCMDHMO is denoted in the following by the leftmost placeholder node <x>.